 Ahead of performances in Mexico and Spain, Genius will tour across England from Saturday 23 September to Thursday 9 November, 2017.

-In a series of touching and darkly humorous short sketches, Gary Clarke’s Beethoven takes a look at the extraordinary life of the German composer.
+In a series of touching and darkly humorous short sketches, Gary Clarke’s Beethoven takes a look at the life of Ludwig van Beethoven.
 Gothic, cinematic and highly theatrical choreography is performed to excerpts of Beethoven’s music.
 Designs are by Ryan Dawson Laight, recently Gary Clarke Company’s COAL, Boy Blue Entertainment’s Blak Whyte Gray and DeNada Dance Theatre’s Ham and Passion.

 Clarke, who recently won UK Theatre Award for Achievement in Dance and Best Independent Company at this year’s Critics’ Circle National Dance Awards for COAL, said: “Working with Anjali was a rewarding, inspiring and exciting experience.
 They are an amazing team of talented dance artists who fully invested in the work and its creation.
 Each company member brought their personality, skill, and above all their hearts and generosity to the process, which resulted in a strong, poignant and beautiful work.”